10875NAT - Diploma of Screen Performance

 Find a scholarshipCareer Opportunities

-After achieving the Diploma of Screen Performance, candidates may choose to audition for higher level qualifications or audition for roles in industry.
+Graduates may choose to audition for higher level qualifications or audition for roles in industry.
+Recent alumni have worked in national and international film and drama series.

 Possible future job titles